ethersphere/ethswarm-blog-hugo/content/foundation/posts/decentralised-EO-manifesto.md

 date = 2024-01-11T00:00:00.000Z
-description = "The Swarm Foundation, in collaboration with ESA Φ-lab, is excited to announce an upcoming workshop designed to foster groundbreaking collaborations between the Web3 and Earth Observation (EO) communities. " references_and_footnotes = [ ] title = "In an unprecedented move to integrate web3, AI, and Earth Observation (EO) technologies, the Swarm Foundation in collaboration with ESA Φ-lab organised a workshop for web3, AI and Earth Observation experts whose the results are proudly unveiled in the Decentralised EO Manifesto."
-_template = "post"
+description = "The Swarm Foundation, in collaboration with ESA Φ-lab, is excited to announce an upcoming workshop designed to foster groundbreaking collaborations between the Web3 and Earth Observation (EO) communities. " references_and_footnotes = [ ] title = "The Swarm Foundation Announces Groundbreaking Decentralised EO Manifesto" _template = "post"
 +++